f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-If an HTTPS server is not available, you may upload a tenant image using scp directly to the chassis partition.
+If an HTTPS server is not available, you may upload a tenant image using SCP directly to the chassis partition.
 Simply scp an image to the chassis partitions out-of-band management IP address using the admin account and a path of **IMAGES**.

 .. code-block:: bash